apache/flink/docs/ops/deployment/index.zh.md

 then all jobs running on that Task Manager will be affected by the failure.
 This, apart from a negative impact on the job that caused the failure, implies a potential massive recovery process with all the restarting jobs accessing the filesystem concurrently and making it unavailable to other services.
-Additionally, having a single cluster running multiple jobs implies more load for the Flink Master, who is responsible for the book-keeping of all the jobs in the cluster.
+Additionally, having a single cluster running multiple jobs implies more load for the JobManager, who is responsible for the book-keeping of all the jobs in the cluster.

 #### Per-Job Mode